Chapter 3. The XFS File System

 mkfs.xfschooses an optimal geometry.
 This may also be true on some hardware RAIDs that export geometry information to the operating system.

-mkfs(for ext3, ext4, and xfs) will automatically use this geometry.
-If stripe geometry is not detected by mkfs and even though the storage does, in fact, have stripe geometry, it is possible to manually specify it at mkfs time using the following options:
+mkfsutility and even though the storage does, in fact, have stripe geometry, it is possible to manually specify it when creating the file system using the following options:

 - Specifies a stripe unit or RAID chunk size.
 The